ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 CLM_BLDNML_OPTS
   The option CLM_BLDNML_OPTS is for passing options to the CLM "build-namelist" script.
-  As with the CLM "configure" script the CLM clm.buildnml.csh may already invoke certain options and as such those options will NOT be available to be set here.
+  As with the CLM "configure" script the CLM $CTSMROOT/cime_config/buildnml may already invoke certain options and as such those options will NOT be available to be set here.
 The best way to see what options can be sent to the "build-namelist" script is to do
   ::

      > cd $CTSMROOT/bld